barbagroup/snake-repro/reviewers.md

 > flying snake) should be discussed, instead of just referencing the
 > paper of the study

-We added some text about the physics involved in the type of flow studied here (see [change](https://www.authorea.com/users/99991/articles/121035/history/2789c0cfc477d3aad0a21af71d86cfe26e9160bf) in the manuscript).

 Findings of the previous study (Krishnan et al., 2014) are discussed briefly in the introduction.
 (Sentence beginning _"The main finding of our study on wakes of flying snakes was ... "_).
-We added a citation to the experimental study that revealed the enhanced lift (see [change](https://www.authorea.com/users/99991/articles/121035/history/b2dfc8fe64c62752bd5e9444f814cfca10fef468)) and a sentence about the mechanism behind it (see [change](https://www.authorea.com/users/99991/articles/121035/history/3f7f7a255204ef6f7b8a1ff4873bf6d42cad0b15)).

 The manuscript is already past the maximum word limit, and so we must count on the interested reader consulting the original study for details of the simulation methodology and the explanation of the lift-enhancement mechanism.
 We think that the main points of this paper can be followed without more details about the previous study.

+However, we added a citation to the experimental study that revealed the enhanced lift (see [change](https://www.authorea.com/users/99991/articles/121035/history/b2dfc8fe64c62752bd5e9444f814cfca10fef468)) and a sentence about the mechanism behind it (see [change](https://www.authorea.com/users/99991/articles/121035/history/3f7f7a255204ef6f7b8a1ff4873bf6d42cad0b15)).
+In addition, we added some notes about the physics involved in the type of flow studied here (see [change](https://www.authorea.com/users/99991/articles/121035/history/2789c0cfc477d3aad0a21af71d86cfe26e9160bf)).

 > 2- There should be some discussion about other efforts to compare
 > different codes on the same problem.
 Some of the ones that come to